Caterina Barbieri: 2020s

 In 2020, Barbieri composed the soundtrack for John and the Hole, which was selected for that year's Cannes film festival.

 In July 2021, she announced the launch of her independent label, light-years.
-In April 2022 she released the single "Broken Melody" and announced her fifth album Spirit Exit, which was released on July 8, 2022.
+In April 2022, she released the single "Broken Melody" and announced her fifth album Spirit Exit, which was released on 8 July 2022.
 Recorded during the first two months of the 2020 COVID-19 lockdown in Milan, the album is also the first in her solo work to feature strings, guitar, and vocals in addition to synthesizer.
 Critics noted that Spirit Exit was also more taut and condensed in sound compared to previous albums, owing to its development occurring in her home studio.

-Barbieri has participated in some of the most important music festivals in the world, from Berlin Atonal to Unsound to Primavera Sound, Sónar, Dekmantel, Berghain and CTM.
+Barbieri has participated in some of the most important music festivals in the world, from Berlin Atonal to Unsound to Primavera Sound, Sónar, Dekmantel, Berghain, C2C Festival and CTM.
 She has also presented her work in prestigious venues such as the Barbican Centre in London, the Berliner Festspiele, Haus der Kunst in Munich, the Museo Anahuacalli in Mexico City, the Ruhrtriennale and the Philarmonie de Paris among the many others.
 The album Myuthafoo, recorded at the same time as Ecstatic Computation, was released on June 19, 2023 on the composer's light-years imprint.

 In 2023, the song Fantas for Electric Guitar, taken from the album Fantas Variations and performed with Walter Zanetti, was chosen for the soundtrack of the extended version of Il popolo delle donne by Yuri Ancarani, a documentary selected for the 20th edition of Giornate degli Autori at the 80th Venice Film Festival.

 In 2024, Barbieri participated in the Venice Biennale with a music piece co-composed with Kali Malone for Massimo Bartolini’s organ at the Italian Pavilion and she also premiered new work Womb in Paris, commissioned by IRCAM and Centre Pompidou for the 350 loudspeaker system at ESPRO.

 On November 5, 2024, the Board of Directors of the Venice Biennale appointed her as Artistic Director of the Music Department for the two-year period 2025-2026.